The Belle City Manufacturing Company (Part I)

 Even though David Lawton became President of the newly formed Belle City Corporation, he was quite busy with many of his other business concerns, such as operating a flour and feed store located at 219 5th Street in Racine.
 Indeed, David Lawton was pretty much a figure head as President of the Belle City Company with the real power devolving to the Vice-President–Frank Kellogg Bull.

 In addition to serving as vice president of Belle City, Frank Bull was also serving as treasurer for the J.I.
-Case Company, a major farm equipment manufacturing company which also happened to be located in Racine.
+Case Threshing Machine Company, a major farm equipment manufacturing company which was also headquartered in Racine, Wisconsin on State Street.
 (Frank Kellogg Bull can be seen in his role as president of the J.I.
 Case Company on page 87 of Full Steam Ahead: J.I.
 Case Tractors and Equipment 1842-1955, by David Erb and Eldon Brumbaugh [American Society of Agricultural Engineers: St. Joseph, Missouri, 1993]).
-In today’s world, serving on the board of directors of competing companies is called an interlocking directorate. would never be allowed.
+In today’s world, serving on the board of directors of two or more competing companies is called an interlocking directorate and would never be allowed.
 Officers and board members of corporations owe a duty of loyalty to the shareholders of the corporation.
 This duty requires them to put the interests of the corporation ahead of all other economic interests–even their own economic interests.
 In the law, such a duty is called a “fiduciary duty.”
 When an officer or director has an economic interest which conflicts with this fiduciary duty, he stands the risk of being sued by the shareholders of the corporation for a “breach” of his/her fiduciary duty.

 In this case, Frank Bull owed a fiduciary duty to two corporations which were competitors serving the same market–J.I.
 Case and Belle City.
 Frank Bull had a clear conflict of interest.
 The shareholders of either corporation would be justified in asking which corporation was obtaining Frank Bull’s “best efforts.”
 Frank Bull’s conflict of interest was never so clear as when Belle City made a major policy decision in 1893.

 No doubt Frank Bull had a hand in guiding Belle City in making this decision and no doubt Frank Bull was the communicator (possibly the originator) of the “blessing” granted to Belle City, by Case, regarding this decision.
 He was an officer in both corporations and served on the board of directors of both corporations.
-One might have wondered at the time, without the benefit of hindsight, whether Belle City was best served by this decision of whether it might not have been in the best interests of the Belle City Company to compete directly against Case in producing a full line of threshers of all sizes, including large threshers.
+One might have wondered at the time, without the benefit of hindsight, whether the Belle City Corporation was best served by this decision.
+Perhaps it might not have been in the best interests of the Belle City Company to be restricted from competing directly against Case by producing a full line of threshers of all sizes, including large threshers.
 Belle City’s relative smallness and efficiency as a corporation, compared with the J.I.
 Case Company, might have made Belle City a “lean and mean” competitor for Case in the production of large threshers.

 However, the 1890s was still the time of unbridled, foot-loose, free-wheeling capitalism.
 Consequently, Frank Bull’s position on the board of J.I.
 Case was looked upon as an advantage for the Belle City Manufacturing Company when it really was not.
-However, the decision to limit Belle City to the production of small threshers would, ironically, come back to haunt Case when in the 1920s the demand for small threshers would outstrip the demand for large threshers.
+However, the decision to limit Belle City to the production of small threshers would, ironically, come back to haunt the J.I.
+Case Company when in the 1920s the demand for small threshers would outstrip the demand for large threshers and, suddenly, the small thresher market became the lucrative market and the large thresher market receded.

 As can be seen from the original caption below, both Frank K. Bull and David Lawton can be seen sitting front and center in the first row of a gathering of Belle City employees in a picture taken in the 1880s.
 (Frank K; Bull has a black hat on his head and sits between two men with white hats.
 The man with the white hat to the right of Frank Bull in the picture is David Lawton.)
 Additionally, to the left of Frank K. Bull in the front row, L.D.
 Jones, Louis Emory (L.E.)
 Jones and Robert Reisman are seen in the photo.
 All of these men are mentioned elsewhere in the body of this article.